isomerpages/moe-cedargirlssec/_admissions/Admission to Year 3 VCA IP in 2023.md

 #### Clarification

-If you have any queries, please email [cedargirlss@moe.edu.sg](mailto:cedargirlss@moe.edu.sg) or call us at 6288 4909, between 9.00am to 4.30pm, Monday to Friday, except for public holidays.
+If you have any queries, please email&nbsp;[cedargirlss@moe.edu.sg](mailto:cedargirlss@moe.edu.sg)&nbsp;or call us at 6288 4909, between 9.00am to 4.30pm, Monday to Friday, except for public holidays.